-Aaron Vanney

-Operations Manager, RJA / JENSEN HUGHES
+Aaron Vanney Operations Manager, JENSEN HUGHES

-Aaron F. Vanney, P.E., LEED® AP is an Operations Manager for Rolf Jensen & Associates, Inc. (RJA) located in Dubai, United Arab Emirates.
-Mr. Vanney specializes in international projects including mixed use high-rise buildings, health care facilities, casinos, and convention centers.
+Aaron F. Vanney, P.E., LEED® AP is Vice President for JENSEN HUGHES located in Dubai, United Arab Emirates.
+Mr. Vanney specializes in international projects including mixed use high-rise buildings, health care facilities, and convention centers.
 He has focused his project work in code consulting, developing building fire and life safety strategies and performance-based design.

 Mr. Vanney is a member of the Society of Fire Protection Engineers (SFPE) and a member of the National Fire Protection Association (NFPA).
 He is a graduate of Worcester Polytechnic Institute with a degree in Mechanical Engineering and Fire Protection Engineering.
+He is a registered Profession Fire Protection Engineer and a certified NFPA 101 Trainer.